FriendsOfSymfony/FOSHttpCache/doc/installation.rst

 This library mainly consists of:

-* low-level clients for communicating with caching proxies (Varnish and Nginx)
+* low-level clients for communicating with caching proxies (Varnish and NGINX)
 * a cache invalidator that acts as an abstraction layer for the caching proxy clients
 * test classes that you can use for integration testing your application